Lewis Milestone: Director: Silent era, 1925–1929

-Two Arabian Knights (1927), which is considered Milestones most outstanding work during the silent era, was inspired by the Anderson–Stallings stage play What Price Glory?
+Two Arabian Knights (1927), which is considered Milestone's most outstanding work during the silent era, was inspired by the Anderson–Stallings stage play What Price Glory?
 (1924), and director Raoul Walsh's 1924 screen adaptation of it.
 It was the first film in a four-year contract with Howard Hughes' The Caddo Company and is Milestone's only film of 1927.
 The film garnered Milestone an Academy Award for best comedy direction in 1927, prevailing over Charlie Chaplin's The Circus (1928).
 During World War I, doughboys William Boyd and Louis Wolheim, and love-object Mary Astor form a comic triangle.

 The Garden of Eden (1928) was made under a Caddo releasing agreement with Universal Pictures.
-The film is "a variation on the Cinderella story ... of acidic sophistication", and was adapted by screenwriter Hans Kraly; it resembles, in both script and visual production, the works of Ernst Lubitsch.
+The film was "a variation on the Cinderella story ... of acidic sophistication", and was adapted by screenwriter Hans Kraly; it resembles, in both script and visual production, the works of Ernst Lubitsch.
 The project benefited from the lavish sets William Cameron Menzies designed and the cinematography of John Arnold.
 The film stars Corinne Griffith.
 Milestone's cinematic rendering of Two Arabian Knights and The Garden of Eden established him as a skilled practitioner of "rough and sophisticated" comedy.

-Milestone was wary of being stereotyped as a comedy director, and he shifted to an emerging genre director Josef von Sternberg popularized with his gangland fantasy Underworld (1927).
-The Racket, a "taut and realistic" depiction of a mobster-controlled police department, distinguished Milestone as a capable director of the genre but its reception was lessened by a flood of inferior gangster films in the late 1920s.
+Milestone was wary of being stereotyped as a comedy director, and he shifted to an emerging genre director, Josef von Sternberg, popularized with his gangland fantasy Underworld (1927).
+The Racket, a "taut and realistic" depiction of a mobster-controlled police department, distinguished Milestone as a capable director of the genre, but its reception was lessened by a flood of inferior gangster films in the late 1920s.
 The Racket was nominated for Best Picture at the 1928 Academy Awards.